 On the following systems, the compiler places the length argument(s) at the end of the parameter list, following the other formal arguments:

-- On Linux and macOS systems - On Win32 systems when using the UNIX calling convention on Windows, that is, using the option -Miface=unix - ▶ On Win64 systems, except when using the option -Miface=cref
+- On Linux and macOS systems - On Win64 systems, except when using the option -Miface=cref

 The length argument is passed by value, not by reference.

 13.6.1.
 Passing by Value (%VAL)